Robert Johnson: Itinerant musician

 From 1932 until his death in 1938, Johnson moved frequently between the cities of Memphis and Helena, and the smaller towns of the Mississippi Delta and neighboring regions of Mississippi and Arkansas.
 On occasion, he traveled much further.
 The blues musician Johnny Shines accompanied him to Chicago, Texas, New York, Canada, Kentucky, and Indiana.
-Henry Townsend shared a musical engagement with him in St. Louis.
+Henry Townsend worked with him in St. Louis.
 In many places he stayed with members of his large extended family or with female friends.
 He did not marry again but formed some long-term relationships with women to whom he would return periodically.
 In other places he stayed with whatever woman he was able to seduce at his performance.
 In each location, Johnson's hosts were largely ignorant of his life elsewhere.
 He used different names in different places, employing at least eight distinct surnames.

 Biographers have looked for consistency from musicians who knew Johnson in different contexts: Shines, who traveled extensively with him; Robert Lockwood Jr., who knew him as his mother's partner; David "Honeyboy" Edwards, whose cousin Willie Mae Powell had a relationship with Johnson.
 From a mass of partial, conflicting, and inconsistent eyewitness accounts, biographers have attempted to summarize Johnson's character.
 "He was well mannered, he was soft spoken, he was indecipherable".
 "As for his character, everyone seems to agree that, while he was pleasant and outgoing in public, in private he was reserved and liked to go his own way".
-"Musicians who knew Johnson testified that he was a nice guy and fairly average—except, of course, for his musical talent, his weakness for whiskey and women, and his commitment to the road."
+"Musicians who knew Johnson testified that he was a nice guy and fairly average—except, of course, for his musical talent, his weakness for whiskey and women, and his commitment to the road".